← All Chapters|Part 1 — The Premise and the Witness

 "The thing squiggles in through the eye.
 It does a spiral around the optic nerve all the way to a certain point, and it's driven there by taste.
 And they said once it gets there, it has the taste of butterscotch."

-The detail about taste—that the proboscis navigates by chemosensory feedback, following a molecular gradient that registers as "butterscotch" when the target location is reached—is unusual.
-It suggests a chemotactic guidance system, which is not without biological precedent: parasitic nematodes, for example, navigate through host tissue using chemical gradients.
+This is not without biological precedent.
+Parasitic nematodes navigate through host tissue using chemical gradients—chemotaxis that guides them to specific anatomical targets with remarkable precision.
+The EM analog is field-gradient navigation: the coupling follows the path of least electromagnetic resistance through neural tissue, and the brain interprets the gradient as a sensory experience.
 The specificity of "butterscotch" suggests Marshall is reporting what he was told rather than inventing a technical explanation; a fabricator would be more likely to use clinical language or no sensory description at all.

 The Transfer